SniperPickAxe/FVT-fabric-modified/README.md

     Adds a bee count and honey level to Bee Hives & Nests tooltip (ADVANCED TOOLTIPS has to be enabled!).

+* ### Merchant Autotrade

+    If you hold shift while clicking on a villager trade it will automatically perform the trade.
+Basically shift-clicks the output slot for you, therefore saving you a click.

 ## Toggleable Features

 List of all toggleable features.
 Configuration is in in-game options menu called 'FVT...'.
 Keybindings are configured in the usual Controls menu (FVT category) and are by default unset.
 There is a keybind for opening the menu aswell.